hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 ## HiggsToTauTau analysis: simple version

-Let us demonstrate how to write simple Yaage workflow for the HiggsToTauTau analysis using simple step dependencies.
+Let us demonstrate how to write simple Yadage workflow for the HiggsToTauTau analysis using simple step dependencies.

 The workflow looks like: